 Everything is Artificial Intelligence

-- Artificial intelligence can be very impressive under limited controlled testing.
-But many underestimate the effort to generalize and validate them for real-world situations.
+- Artificial intelligence systems are very impressive under limited controlled testing.
+But people inexperienced with AI tend to underestimate the effort to generalize and validate prototypes for real-world situations.

-- Certain types of machine learning algorithms are highly influenced by latent biases in the data used to train and validate them.
-These systems will repeat and amplify the same biases unbeknown to their users.
+- Certain types of machine learning algorithms are easily influenced by latent biases in the data used to train and validate them.
+Unbeknown to their users, these systems will repeat and amplify the same biases.

-AI-based systems are rapidly becoming more powerful but could also be imperceptibly biased, hard to validate and control, and arguably unethical, threaten privacy and outright dangerous.
+AI-based systems are rapidly becoming increasingly powerful.
+But they can also be imperceptibly biased, hard to validate and control, and arguably unethical, threaten privacy and outright dangerous.
 No wonder the public opinion on AI is quite lukewarm.
-And similar concerns are often raised by professionals and in business circles.
+And similar concerns are often raised by AI scientists and in business circles.

-But is AI really a silver bullet?
+But is artificial intelligence really the silver bullet it purports to be?
 Is it the only, or even the best technology to solve every problem and build every new product?

 Or is AI becoming this proverbial hammer that we use indiscriminately just because it’s in vogue?

-Are there other approaches that have been around long enough and can accomplish the task at lower cost and risk?
-For instance, can clustering and regression analysis be used in place of a neural network to formulate the relationships among data variables?
-Can statistical process control (SPC) and control chart provide the same level of monitoring and improve overall equipment effectiveness (OEE) as promised by machine learning systems?
+Are there other robust and proven approaches that have been around long enough and can accomplish the task at lower cost and risk?
+For instance, can clustering and regression analysis be used in place of a neural network to discover the relationships between data variables?
+Can statistical process control (SPC) and control charts provide the same level of hardware monitoring and improve overall equipment effectiveness (OEE) as promised by machine learning systems?
 (In fact, some predictive maintenance systems touting machine learning are nothing more than old-fashioned SPC systems with fancy user interfaces…)